The Part represents the actual physical electronic component.

 The way in which a part is placed on a schematic sheet depends on how and from where placement mode is invoked.

-Schematic components (and PCB component footprints) can only be placed from Available File-based Libraries.
-The term Available File-based Libraries includes libraries that are part of the current project being worked on or libraries currently installed in Altium NEXUS.
-The currently available file-based libraries are listed in the Components panel.
-Libraries can be installed and removed through the Data Management - File-based Libraries page of the Preferences dialog or the Available File-based Libraries dialog ( by clicking the button in the upper right corner of the Components panel, and choosing the File-based Libraries Preferences from the associated menu).
+Schematic components (and PCB component footprints) can only be placed from Available Libraries.
+The term Available Libraries includes libraries that are part of the current project being worked on or libraries currently installed in Altium Designer.
+The currently available libraries are listed in the Libraries panel.
+Libraries can be installed and removed through the Data Management - Installed Libraries page of the Preferences dialog or the Available Libraries dialog (click Libraries on the Libraries panel).

-In the schematic editor, the part selection and placement process is done from the Components panel.
+In the schematic editor, the part selection and placement process is done from the Libraries panel.

 The panel displays the contents of the currently selected library.
 Use the drop-down next to the library name to choose another library.